 Background and Intent: The program director, as the leader of the program, must serve as a role model to fellows in addition to fulfilling the technical aspects of the role.
-As fellows are expected to demonstrate compassion, integrity, and respect for others, they be a role model of professionalism; (Core)

-must be able to look to the program director as an exemplar.
+As fellows are expected to demonstrate compassion, integrity, and respect for others, they must be able to look to the program director as an exemplar.
 It is of utmost importance, therefore, that the program director model outstanding professionalism, high quality patient care, educational excellence, and a scholarly approach to work.
 The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience.